Once you've built your estimate in CoConstruct, pushing that into your accounting system is only a few clicks away!

 - Click "Export" and choose the desired option to export estimate to QuickBooks

 Note: If you do not see this option, then your project is not linked to a corresponding customer in your QuickBooks account.
-Go to the Main Menu > click on the "i" info icon next to the desired project > "Edit project setup" to provide the info to link up your project.
+Go to the Project Setup page to provide the info to link up your project.

 - Once the estimate has been exported to QuickBooks, you should see a blue banner at the top of the page confirming that the push has been successful.